Duce Staley: Philadelphia Eagles

-Staley was drafted by the Philadelphia Eagles in the 1997 NFL Draft and played for the Eagles through the 2003 season.
+Staley was selected by the Philadelphia Eagles in the 1997 NFL draft and played for the Eagles through the 2003 season.
 After his rookie season and the departure of Ricky Watters, Staley became the starter in a tumultuous 3–13 season which led to the dismissal of head coach Ray Rhodes.
 Under Andy Reid, Staley developed into the team's perennial leading receiver through Reid's screen-heavy West Coast offense.
 However, he played in only five games of the 2000 season due to a serious Lisfranc fracture.
 Staley also missed some playing time in 2001 due to a shoulder injury.
 Entering the 2003 season, Staley held out of training camp in an attempt to bargain for a new contract, as he was in the last year of his deal.
 With Correll Buckhalter coming back from a torn anterior cruciate ligament (ACL) and Brian Westbrook entering his second season, the Eagles decided not to budge.
 This resulted in shared playing time among the three, as Westbrook became the premier back by season's end.
 They were known as the "Three-Headed Monster".
 Consequently, the Eagles decided to not re-sign Staley.